-As cell phones have increased in popularity, distracted driving accidents have increased.
+As cell phones have increased in popularity, distracted driving accidents in Birmingham have increased.
 In fact, this has become one of the top causes of automobile accidents across the globe.
 It’s not unusual for people to use mobile apps while they drive.
 Talking or texting while driving is also common.
 If a driver’s attention is elsewhere, they’re far more likely to be involved in an accident.
 This is because their attention is on their phone instead of other vehicles and traffic signals.
 Because of this, there’s a great deal of demand for Birmingham distracted driving accident lawyers.

 Like many other states, Alabama has taken steps to discourage people from using mobile devices while driving.
 The goal of this is to reduce accidents and injuries.
-If you’ve been injured because of an individual that was texting while driving, or if the driving caused damage to your property, don’t hesitate to reach out to Mike Bell Accident & Injury Lawyers.
+If you’ve been injured because of an individual that was texting while driving, or if the driving caused damage to your property, don’t hesitate to reach out to the Birmingham distracted driving accident lawyers at Mike Bell Accident & Injury Lawyers.
 Our skilled car accident attorneys in Birmingham can provide you with all of the assistance you need.

 Nearly 25% of recorded accidents are accidents that occur because an individual is texting while driving.
 This is clearly a serious issue.
 When someone drives while using their phone, it doesn’t just have an impact on their concentration levels.
 It also lowers reaction times by as much as 20%.
 It’s important to note that many distracted driving wrecks are severe.
 It’s not unusual for them to cause life-threatening or even fatal injuries.
 It can be difficult for the victims of these accidents to cope with these injuries.
 Some victims may even have long-term disabilities, as well as financial hardships because of medical expenses and loss of wages.